 What are the costs of sexual harassment?

-Companies have long known that sexual harassment can lead to costly lawsuits.
-But since the explosion of #MeToo and the fall of Harvey Weinstein, the costs of misconduct have grown.
+Companies have long known that sexual harassment can lead to costly lawsuits that are now valued at up to $7.6 million per case.
+But since the explosion of #MeToo and the fall of Harvey Weinstein, the costs of misconduct have grown even further.
 Today, harassment is no longer just a cultural or legal issue, but a financial and brand issue that reaches every corner of the company.
 That means that no matter how good your training and reporting may be, they’re no longer enough.

 Story after story has shown that when a brand loses authenticity over sexual harassment, they also risk losing their hard-won earnings.
 Uber has lost nearly 15% of its market share over the two years of its harassment scandals.
 After it was announced that Steve Wynn had received multiple allegations of sexual harassment and assault, Wynn Resorts lost $3.5B in company value.